Field research at unique CO2 seeps

 Coral reefs in Milne Bay Province at ambient CO2 (top) and one at one of the CO2 seeps exposed to elevated CO2 (bottom).
 The lack of structural complexity in the coral community leads to substantial losses in reef biodiversity.
 Photos: Sam Noonan, AIMS.

-Since its start in 2010, the AIMS-led CO2 seeps project has grown into a large collaborative study with over 40 researchers from 20 institutions from over nine countries.
-The work* produced by this team is revealing the fate awaiting tropical marine ecosystems in coming decades if atmospheric levels of CO2 continue to increase.
+This collaborative study involves over 40 researchers from 20 institutions across nine countries.
+The work produced by this team is revealing the fate awaiting tropical marine ecosystems in coming decades if atmospheric levels of CO2 continue to increase.

 A reef exposed to moderate (left) and high (right) carbon dioxide concentrations at the CO2 seep sites.
 At high CO2, corals are sparse and sponges and fleshy seaweeds dominate the communities.
 Photos: Katharina Fabricius, AIMS